Skip to main content

 They can happen without warning throughout the day and night.

-They can also be brought on by:
+They can also be caused by:

 • eating spicy foods